retiredRizzler/retiredRizzler/README.md

 ---

-💡 *"Whether it's frontend, backend, full-stack, or emerging technologies, I'm eager to learn and ready to jump in."*
+💡 *"Whether it's frontend, backend, full-stack, AI, or emerging technologies, I'm eager to learn and ready to jump in."*